Bolivians Say Private Interest Groups Are Causing Record Fire Devastation in Forests

 One such incident happened in August when a joint ABT and police operation caught and arrested two men who had 17 barrels of gasoline in their possession in the La Chonta Forest Management Area.

-The August attempted arson bust is an ironic twist since Bolivian officials and residents have openly accused ABT of promoting wildfires and deforestation by granting permits.
+Meanwhile, Bolivian officials and residents have openly accused ABT of promoting wildfires and deforestation by granting permits.

-In the meantime, program recruits continue arriving in Santa Cruz, hoping to capitalize on the free land they’ve been offered.
+In the meantime, program recruits continue arriving in Santa Cruz, hoping to capitalize on the free land that they’ve been offered.
 After paying dues to the worker unions that drafted them, of course.

 The unions that actively recruit Andean residents into the land grant program are Interculturales, Bartolina Sisa, and the Federation of Farmers of Bolivia.

 “I think this program for land is a scam.
 People are promised 50 hectares and they are dropped in the middle of the jungle where there’s nothing.
 No water, no electricity.
-They have to live by their own means,” the source said.
+They have to live by their own means,” the INRA source said.

 “They spend years waiting for titles, they die waiting for titles.
 Waiting for the government to fulfill their promise.”